pantheon-systems/documentation/source/content/start-states/wordpress.md

 <a name="20230203" class="release-update"></a>Remove line to contact support from wp-pantheon-config.php

-Pantheon Customer Support Engineer's are no longer needed to shuffle salt keys.
+Pantheon Customer Support Engineers are no longer needed to shuffle salt keys.
 Customers can visit https://api.wordpress.org/secret-key/1.1/salt/ to replace the values provided by the platform.

 ## Previous Releases